 AlterAnima - Unexpected Encounters

 Plunge into a world of fantasy where what you see is mixed with what animals see, in a way that is as unexpected as it is scientific.
 The AlterAnima exhibit presents the most beautiful taxidermic specimens from the collections of the Museum in an artistic and original setting.
 Hundreds of animals await your visit, including a polar bear and a cougar.
 You must be on the lookout and open your eyes; several animals are hidden in unexpected places!
-A cascade of visual and acoustic surprises awaits you in this fantastic forest.
+A cascade of visual and acoustic surprises awaits you in this fantastic forest.!

 TEMPORARY EXHIBITION